tanchunsiong/zoom_videosdk_linux_rawdatademos/README.md

 ## walkthru on samples

 Here are some boolean variables which you can use to trace the code.
-These wil demonstrate some of the requirements needed to get / send raw data.
+These wilL demonstrate some of the requirements needed to get / send raw data.

 ```
   //these are controls to demonstrate the flow